vergauwenthomas/MetObs_toolkit/docs/MetObs_documentation_full.rst

 the MetObs toolkit

-Please report Bugs and request on the [Github issues](https://github.com/vergauwenthomas/MetObs_toolkit/issues)
+Please report Bugs and request on the `Github issues <https://github.com/vergauwenthomas/MetObs_toolkit/issues>`_ .

 .. autosummary::